 You must apply for readmission to UCR if:

-- You have been away for one or more quarters.
+- You did not enroll or you cancelled and have been away for three or more consecutive quarters.

 How to Apply

-- If you have been away for one or more quarters please see the Application for Readmission for specific requirements and process details.
+- If you meet one of the criteria above, please see the Application for Readmission for specific requirements and process details.
 Ensure you submit your readmission by the deadlines posted below.

 |Quarter of Readmission||Application Deadline|

 |Spring 2019||January 7, 2019|

 - If you earned credit at another institution while you were away (including UCR Extension), you must send those transcripts to Undergraduate Admissions six weeks before your readmission quarter begins.